CreatorClement/BacTools/README.md

 # Overview
 This catalog provides a general overview of bacteria analysis software that are publically availaible.
-While it may not be entirely comprehensive or error-free, it will be regularly updated as new tools are released.
+While it may not be entirely comprehensive or error-free, it will be regularly updated as new tools are added.

 <div align="center">